 Don’t make the mistake of missing out on money that is owed to you.

-If you or a loved one were involved in a serious accident and the at-fault party, the at-fault party’s insurance company, or your own insurance company is refusing to compensate you for your lost wages, consider contacting a skilled Georgia personal injury attorney to get the compensation you deserve.
+If you or a loved one were involved in a serious accident and the at-fault party, the at-fault party’s insurance company, or your own insurance company is refusing to compensate you for your lost wages, consider contacting a skilled Duluth personal injury lawyer to get the compensation you deserve.

 At Scholle Law, we have decades of experience helping accident victims who have sustained personal injuries recover the money they deserve.
 We know how to calculate and prove lost wages — no matter if you were working salary, self-employed, or paid based on commission.
 We help walk each individual through their own unique and challenging circumstances.